-Once the recommended project list has been developed, it will be considered by the DRCOG Transportation Advisory Committee, Regional Transportation Committee and finally the Board of Directors.
+Once the recommended project list has been developed, it will be considered by the DRCOG Transportation Advisory Committee, Regional Transportation Committee and the Board of Directors.
 The Board of Directors' action represents final project selection.

 The most current version of this guideline document will be available publicly on the setaside webpage.
 Prior to opening a call for projects, DRCOG staff will post the application form and any other resource information for applicants publicly on the setaside webpage, along with contact information for sponsors to reach out with any questions.
 A link to this webpage will be included with any notices sent out to alert potential applicants to the location of these resources.
-Following the close of a call for projects, all applications received will be publicly posted to this webpage.